Craven Community College: Attempt to Establish Administrative Control over Student Newspaper

 Shortly after a student newspaper introduced a sex column, the administration announced a policy of prior of review for the paper.
 FIRE and the Student Press Law Center protested this unconstitutional policy.
 The administration then retracted its proposed policy and affirmed the First Amendment rights of student journalists on its campus.

-- "Victory for Press Freedom at Craven Community College," June 22, 2005: In a victory for freedom of the student press, North Carolina’s Craven Community College has agreed to respect the independence of its student newspaper, The Communicator.
+NEW BERN, N.C., June 22, 2005—In a victory for freedom of the student press, North Carolina’s Craven Community College has agreed to respect the independence of its student newspaper, The Communicator.
 Reacting to controversy over a short-lived sex column, Craven had initially (and erroneously) claimed the college was “not authorized to provide its students an independent and open forum,” and had been considering granting prior editorial review of the paper to college administrators.
-But thanks to protests from FIRE and the Student Press Law Center, Craven now affirms its students’ First Amendment rights.
+But thanks to protests from the Foundation for Individual Rights in Education (FIRE) and the Student Press Law Center (SPLC), Craven now affirms its students’ First Amendment […]» Read More